Table of Contents

 Moral: Facing your fears makes you stronger.

 Once there was a boy named Rahul who thought rules were unnecessary.
-He often crossed the road without using the zebra crossing and did not follow school rules properly.
-He believed nothing bad would happen to him.
+He often crossed the road without using the zebra crossing and did not follow school rules properly, believing nothing bad would happen to him.

-One day, while returning from school, Rahul ran across the road without looking.
+One day, returning from school, Rahul ran across the road without looking.
 A fast-moving bike suddenly stopped in front of him.
-Rahul fell down and got hurt.
-People nearby helped him and took him home.
+He fell down and got hurt.

 His father gently explained that rules are made for our safety, not to trouble us.
 Rahul understood that if he had followed traffic rules, the accident could have been avoided.